cosimazink/cosimazink/README.md

-# Hi there, I'm Cosima! 👋
+# Hi there, I'm Cosima! 💁🏼‍♀️

 Welcome to my GitHub profile!
 I'm a student in Media Informatics with a love for creating innovative solutions and learning new technologies.

 ## 👩🏼‍💻 About Me
-🔭 I’m currently working on a project in web development: [Shrinkify](https://github.com/ricardotimmr/entwicklungsprojekt-shrinkify)
+🛠️ I’m currently working on a project in web development: [Shrinkify](https://github.com/ricardotimmr/entwicklungsprojekt-shrinkify) <br>
-🌱 I’m currently learning web development techniques and exploring new frameworks.
+📚 I’m currently learning web development techniques and exploring new frameworks.<br>
-📫 How to reach me: ...
+📫 How to reach me: ... <br>
-⚡ Fun fact: I like mountain biking.
+⚡ Fun fact: I like mountain biking. <br>

 ## 🛠️ Languages and Tools
 Here are some of the technologies and tools I work with: